-In the following we briefly describe how the main variability modes compare between the GCM and the RCM.
-This comparison allows characterising when the downscaling adds value, and represents an aspect of the analysis not shown by (Gómez-Navarro et al., 2013).
-The main variability
+In the following a brief description on we briefly describe how the main variability modes compare between the GCM and the RCMis given.
+This comparison allows to characterise characterising when

-- 480 modes of SAT exhibit very similar patterns in both models and seasons, although the GCM reproduces less spatial variability, as expected from its coarser spatial resolution (not shown).
+- 540 the downscaling adds value, and represents an aspect of the analysis not shown by (Gómez-Navarro et al., 2013).
+The main variability modes of SAT exhibit in both seasons very similar patterns in both models and seasons, although the GCM reproduces less spatial variability, associated to as expected from its coarser spatial resolution (not shown).
 The percentage of variability represented by the main mode is 72% in winter, indistinguishable from the RCM (Fig. 8).
-In summer this percentage drops to 38%, in better agreement with observations, although the spatial structure shows generally less resemblance with observations, with a lower Southwest- - 485 Northeast gradient.
-For PRE, the GCM compares worse than the RCM with CRU.
+In summer this percentage drops - 545 to 38%, in better agreement with observations, although the spatial structure shows generally less resemblance with observations, with a lower Southwest-Northeast gradient.
+For precipitationPRE, the GCM compares worse than the RCM with CRU.
 In winter, the GCM is able to reproduce the characteristic main variability mode dominated by a North-South gradient shown in other data sets (see left column in Fig. 9).
-However, the imprint of orography that can be appreciated in the RCM is not seen in the GCM, resulting in an too spatially homogeneous pattern.
-In summer not only the spatial structure is not realistic, but also the main variability mode
+However, the imprint of orography that can be appreciated in the RCM does - 550 not stand out is not seen in the GCM, resulting in an excessively too spatially homogeneous pattern.
+In summer the situation becomes more challenging, since not only the spatial structure is not realistic, but also the main variability mode represents 26% of variance, empathizing the problems of the GCM to reproduce summer precipitation.
+Thus, results indicate that main variability modes are similar in both simulations, resulting from the strong forcing provided by the GCM trough the boundaries - of the domain.
+Still, the RCM is able to add regional details to the simulated fields.
+However, this depends on the variable and season.
+SAT is more strongly influenced by the driving conditions than precipitation, where the imprint of presence of complex orography is more pronouncedimportant.
+This is especially elear in evident for summer, where precipitation in the GCM is barely able to reproduce the observed patterns.
+These results agree with similar findings described in other RCM - 560 studies (Gómez-Navarro et al., 2011, 2014) (Gómez-Navarro et al., 2011, 2014).

 Figure 9.
-As Fig. 8 but for PRE.
+As Figure Fig. 8 but for precipitation PRE.
 The units are mm/month.